Death is an Old Friend

 Let me explain.

 Ever since then, death was always a part of my life.
 In the middle of my back, I have a img_1994tattoo of a wolf with ravens coming out of the tail.
 Each raven represents someone who has passed away.
-Currently, there are about 12 [I need to add 6 more].
-The death of my grandfather was such an impact on me, that I haven’t really let it go.
+Currently, there are about 12 [I need to add 2 more].
+The death of my grandfather was such an impact to me, that I haven’t really let it go.
 So, I mark myself so I won’t forget all of those who I’ve lost in this lifetime.

 While listening to my friend describe the plot of his story and what emotion he was trying to get from his audience, a thought occurred to me.
 I had to stop him and ask, “When was the first time you experienced death?”
-I asked because it was plot relevant.
-He told me he hadn’t experienced a death close to him until he was at least in middle/high school [if I’m remembering correctly].
+I asked, because it was plot relevant.
+He told me he hadn’t experience a death close to him until he was at least in middle/high school [if I’m remembering correctly].
 That shocked me.
 And explained the gap in some of the story.

 My mind couldn’t wrap around that kind of innocence.
 It was such a foreign concept to me.

-Leave a Reply
+Leave a comment

 Up ↑